manoharmukku/multilayer-perceptron-in-c/README.md

 ## Dataset format:

-1. The dataset should be in .csv format
+1. The datasets should be in .csv format
 1. All the feature values should be real (numerical)
 1. There should _not_ be any header row
 1. There should _not_ be any index column specifying the row number